tapyu/python-lessons/README.md

 - In addition to sub-packages and modules, a Python package also contains files related to [dependency managenment and versioning](https://github.com/tapyu/python-lessons/tree/package-managers).

 ## A typical Python package structure
+> NOTE: This Python project uses `poetry` for dependency management, but [other tools][2] can also be used for this purpose.

 ```
 .